florianmarkusse/FLOS/articles/dynamic-array/article.md

 Onto the new implementation.
 This implementation allocates a huge, say 1GiB, region of _virtual_ memory upfront.
-Upon adding a new element, the CPU "checks" if this page of memory is already mapped (it causes a page fault otherwise), and maps it to _physical_ memory if need be.
+Upon adding a new element, the CPU "checks" if this page of memory is already mapped (specifically, it causes a page fault), and maps it to _physical_ memory if need be.
 The resulting code in a POSIX-compliant system would look something like this: